Welcome to Our Esquina, our corner of the sports and arts world.

 Our Esquina will capture an increasingly economically-influential sports audience.
 According to Latino Donor Collaborative’s “2020 LDC U.S. Latino GDP Report,” Latinos are responsible for 78% of the U.S. labor force growth since the Great Recession.
 Between 2010-18, the Latino GDP in the United States grew 72 percent faster than the non-Latino GDP.

-But did you know that a Colombian immigrant - Gersson Rosas - is the president of the Minnesota Timberwolves?
-Did you know a Mexican American is the head football coach at Baylor University?
-A short drive from Waco, Texas, on Highway 6, the Southeastern Conference’s Texas A&M Aggies have their first Latino Yell Leader.
-Junior Memo Salinas became the first Latino elected by Texas A&M’s student body to serve as a Yell Leader, putting the Laredo native at the center of one of college football’s most celebrated and beloved football traditions.
+Did you know that a Colombian immigrant - Gersson Rosas - is the president of the Minnesota Timberwolves?
+Did you know the Southeastern Conference’s Texas A&M Aggies have their first Latino head Yell Leader?
+Memo Salinas became the first Latino elected by Texas A&M’s student body to serve as a Yell Leader, putting the Laredo native at the center of one of college football’s most celebrated and beloved football traditions.

-The Latino story in American sports extends far beyond the excellence of Randy Arozarena, Carlos Correa, Juan Soto, Francisco Lindor and Javy Baez.
-Our impact extends far beyond baseball and soccer.
-Our Esquina will devote its platform to major and minor stories from our corner of the sports world.
+The Latino story in American sports extends far beyond the excellence of Fernando Tatis Jr. and other big league stars.
+Our Esquina will devote its platform to stories from our corner of the sports world.
 We invite you to follow us on social media at @ouresquina on Twitter and Instagram.

 Welcome to Our Esquina.